We think this movie stands out for:

 What parents need to know

-Parents need to know that this is a funny, occasionally crude animated comedy that pits wild animals against domesticated pets in a race to save a conflicted dachshund.
-The trappings of domestication – leashes, treats, RVs – are presented as entrapment, at least from the perspective of the "wilds."
+Parents need to know that Open Season 2 is a 2008 animated comedy in which a deer questions his looming marriage and a dog that has lived out in the wild returns to the world of the tame.
+This is a funny, occasionally crude animated comedy that pits wild animals against domesticated pets in a race to save a conflicted dachshund.
+There are frequent moments of potty humor.
+Puns and double entendre with words like "nuts" and "rack" are abundant.
+Animals talk of needing "grown-up time," and one dog says to another, "Your doghouse or mine?"
+There are jokes revolving around a dog named "Mr. Weenie."
+A gas station attendant's rear end crack is exposed.
+There's a lot of cartoonish pratfall violence.
+Some of the character voices feel a lot like stereotyping by ethnicity, region, or lifestyle.
+The trappings of domestication -- leashes, treats, RVs -- are presented as entrapment, at least from the perspective of the "wilds."
 But it ultimately delivers a nice message about the devotion between pets and their owners.
-While it might be helpful to see the original before viewing this, it's not imperative - kids will still be able to follow along with the action.
+While it might be helpful to see the original before viewing this, it's not imperative -- kids will still be able to follow along with the action.

 What's the story?